Sony Alpha A1 camera official – and it's the most powerful mirrorless camera ever

 The ultimate hybrid

-We thought Sony's billing of the Alpha A1 as the photographic equivalent of Neo from The Matrix might have been overkill, but its specs truly do make it the supercar of cameras (no doubt with a price tag to match).
+We thought Sony's billing of the Alpha A1 as the photographic equivalent of Neo from The Matrix might have been overkill, but its specs truly do make it the supercar of cameras (with a price tag to match).

 The headline spec for sports shooters is that ability to shoot 50MP stills in 30fps bursts, even if there was no mention of buffer size.
-But the Alpha A1 appears to have been built for all kinds of professional shooters, with Sony bigging up the camera's autofocus performance in particular.
+But the Alpha A1 appears to have been built for all kinds of professional shooters, with Sony hyping the camera's autofocus performance in particular.

 Sony is promising continuous shooting with AF tracking even at f/22, and for portrait photographers there's the usual Real-time Eye AF for humans, too.